Deaf-Blind Outreach & Service Learning

 Given that this is a regional grant, these students graduate and disperse, many within the Western Region and approximately 40% of the participants hail from Washington, near where a large concentration of Deaf-Blind community members reside in Seattle.
-By June of 2013, the Seattle Central Community College Interpreter Education Program will close and there is no other local resource training interpreters to work with Deaf-Blind people.
+In June of 2013, the Seattle Central Community College Interpreter Education Program closed and there is no other local resource training interpreters to work with Deaf-Blind people.

 The course is "Part 1" of a two-part, nine-month training, culminating in nearly 180+ hours of preparedness to work with Deaf-Blind folks.
 The course's educational objectives include: